Web Performance: Definition, Measurement, and Impact on Your Users

 With 2Be-FFICIENT :

-• Quickly identify problems that could affect the user experience.
+• Quickly identify issues that could negatively impact the user experience.

-• Anticipate malfunctions before they affect your users.
+• Anticipate issues before they affect your users.

-• Benefit from a neutral third party to challenge your partners and guarantee better quality of service.
+• Take advantage of an impartial third party to hold your partners accountable and ensure a higher quality of service.

 These articles might interest you